Maciej Rosołek

-Maciej Rosołek (born 2 September 2001) is a Polish professional footballer who plays as a forward for Ekstraklasa club Piast Gliwice.
+Maciej Rosołek (born 2 September 2001) is a Polish professional footballer who plays as a forward for I liga club Pogoń Siedlce.

 Career

-He started his career in the juniors of Pogoń Siedlce.
-Then he moved to Legia Warsaw.
-In 2021–22, he was on loan at Arka Gdynia, which ended on 3 January 2022.
+Rosołek started his career in the youth setup of Pogoń Siedlce.
+In 2015, he moved to Legia Warsaw.
+At the start of the 2021–22 season, he joined Arka Gdynia on loan for the second time, which ended on 3 January 2022.
 In his first match after returning to Legia, on 4 February, he scored the opening goal in a 3–1 victory at Zagłębie Lubin.

 On 25 July 2024, Rosołek moved to another Ekstraklasa club Piast Gliwice on a one-year deal, with an option for another year, reuniting with his former Legia manager Aleksandar Vuković.

 On 16 June 2025, Rosołek joined fellow top-flight club GKS Katowice on a free transfer, signing a two-year contract with an option for a further year.

+On 4 February 2026, he returned to his hometown club Pogoń Siedlce on loan for the remainder of the season.
+On 27 June 2026, Pogoń announced they have signed Rosołek on a permanent basis.